 I'm an audio producer making programmes and podcasts for broadcast and beyond.

 Recently, I've made features about Choral Singing, William Blake and William Langland, Lewis Carroll's connection to the North East of England, the possibility, or otherwise, of measuring art and the most notorious painting to hang in a public gallery, Gustav Courbet's L'Origine du Monde.
+I've made Book at Bedtime (Mrs Palfrey at the Claremont most recently) and other readings for radio.

 In 2017 I won bronze in the "Best Arts / Music Doc / Feature Maker" category at the Audio Production Awards.